dkroy/commando/README.md

 #### PHP ####
 Version **5.3.0** or greater.
-*(Version 5.4.0 or greater for json pretty print support when viewing execution history)*
+*(Version 5.4.0 or greater for json pretty print support when viewing execution history).*

 #### PHP Extensions ####
 + **mysqli**